 Since the invention breast implants, there is a discussion about the location of the breast implants.
 Implants over or under the muscle?
-Many clinics and surgeons swear by the location of the implants under the pectoral muscle and teach this type of placement to many more future cosmetic surgeons.
+Many clinics and surgeons swear by the location of the implants under the muscle in Turkey pectoral muscle and teach this type of placement to many more future cosmetic surgeons.
 This article explains the different kinds of placements and which method is suitable for whom.

 What are the possibilities for the position of the implants in breast augmentation?